top of page

 Sound is underrated in ocularcentric cultures; herein lies its potency as an interventionist tool.
 Cultural historian Michael Denning states: “The decolonization of the ear made possible the decolonization of the territory.”
 SRS is also informed by the work of scholars such as Valerie Hansen and Peter Frankopan: the common conception of the “Silk Road” as a reductive historic narrative driven by the West is challenged by the argument that it was an abundantly more complex network of land and sea routes with multi-directional cross-cultural exchanges, much of it taking place between Asian cultures, and mainly propelled by migrants and refugees.

-From Fall 2017 to Winter 2018, we made research trips to Xi’an, Dunhuang, Hami, Urumqi, Kashgar, Tashkent, Samarkand, Bukhara, Tehran, Kashan, Abyaneh, Isfahan, Ankara, Bursa, Istanbul; since 2016, we have conducted numerous research workshops (in Turkey, Uzbekistan, China, Canada, and the U.S.) related to the project.
-We have completed the video and audio recordings for the 5 SRS locations, mounted 2 work-in-progress exhibitions in Xi’an and Vancouver (here is a review of one of the exhibitions), and are now in post-production.
+We have been working on SRS since 2017 and are over the moon to announce that the installation is now ready to exhibit!
+From Fall 2017 to Winter 2018, we made research trips to Xi’an, Dunhuang, Hami, Urumqi, Kashgar, Tashkent, Samarkand, Bukhara, Tehran, Kashan, Abyaneh, Isfahan, Ankara, Bursa, Istanbul; since 2016, we have conducted numerous research workshops (in Turkey, Uzbekistan, China, Canada, and the U.S.) related to the project, and mounted 2 work-in-progress exhibitions in Xi’an and Vancouver (here is a review of one of the exhibitions).

 Research, development and production for SRS (Silk Road Songbook) have been supported by numerous organizations and individuals, listed below.